Akshat394/Smart-Retail-360/README.md

 ---

+## 🚚 2024: Delivery Modes & Route Optimization Upgrade

+- **Full support for all major delivery modes:** Truck, Mini Truck, Drone, and Autonomous Vehicle
+- **Route Optimization panel and vehicle map** now show, filter, and analyze all delivery modes in real time
+- **Backend APIs and simulation logic** upgraded to handle all modes for cost, speed, and CO₂ analytics
+- **Randomized, realistic delivery mode assignment** for every route and vehicle—no static mock data
+- **Sidebar and navigation** fully integrated for seamless access to new features

+---

 ## ✨ Key Features (2024 Edition)

+- **🚚 Multi-Modal Delivery:** Truck, Mini Truck, Drone, and Autonomous Vehicle support for all route and vehicle analytics
 - **📦 Omnichannel Orders:** Unified dashboard for online, in-store, mobile, and partner orders with real-time updates and channel analytics
 - **🛒 Click-and-Collect:** End-to-end order flow, status management, and customer notifications
 - **🌱 Green Delivery & Sustainability:** Track green deliveries, CO₂ saved, green delivery rate, and perform carbon offset actions.
 Company-wide leaderboard for top customers, products, and locations